Home | Posts RSS | Comments RSS | Login

 Second, make sure you know where/how the headphone will be used.
 As portable rig goes, you don't want earbud when you are in library, nor will you want IEM when you need to be in constant communication.
 Find out whether you can stand earbud or IEM before you purchased.
 There is no point to buy a headphone when you can't even used it more than 5 minutes.

 Third, look for the best sound quality headphone that fit your taste.
-Reviews often only tell. what the reviewer believes to have good sound quality.
+Reviews often only tell what the reviewer believes to have good sound quality.
 What most don't tell is that each reviewer has a unique taste of music, and most will not match yours.
 You want to be sure that you are getting something that match your taste, even when it is not the best sounding you can afford (as you might not enjoy it).

-Note: All postings are my own personal opinion only and should not be taken as absolute truth.
+Important: All postings are my own personal opinion only and should not be treated as absolute truth.
+I do get things wrong just like everyone else.
 Always do your own research!